ivan-maze/ivan-maze/README.md

 I am sutdying to become a Software Engineering...
 I am driven by understanding how things work, where they can be improved and creating new things.

-I already worked in sales department with **IoT** projects at **Endress+Hauser**,  Cloud infrastructure and database at Oracle and now I'm part of Apple's support hardware team.
+I already worked in sales department with IoT projects at Endress+Hauser,  Cloud Infrastructure and Database at Oracle and now I'm part of Apple's support hardware team.

 My main focuses are back-end... with a special focus to algorithm optimization,and software architecture / DevOps.